Skip to content

 Course Description

-Over the past few decades, the reorganization of production and labour markets resulting from economic globalization, widening socio-economic inequities, conflict, natural disasters, environmental degradation and, more recently, climate change have combined to become increasingly significant forces shaping international migratory fluxes.
+Over the past several decades, the reorganization of production and labour markets resulting from economic globalization, widening socio-economic inequities, conflict, natural disasters, environmental degradation and, more recently, climate change have combined to become increasingly significant forces shaping both internal and international migratory fluxes.

 Course Objectives

-2. recognize the essential features of the migration phenomenon;
+1. Define key terms, explain core concepts, and recognize the essential features of the human migration phenomenon

-4. interpret migration as a social determinant of health and debate its interactions with other determinants;
+2. Recognize the role of migration as a structural determinant of health and its interactions with other determinants

-5. learn how to locate and assess additional resources and identify further opportunities for personal and professional development in the migration & health field;
+5. Locate and assess additional resources and identify further opportunities for personal and professional development in the migration & health field

 None.